VacCatts/slashdupe/README.md

     - shulker box peek (not implemented)
         - you can see the contents of shulker boxes

     - disable public chat (not implemented)
         - only see fac, ally and truce chat
     - make a working /ignore (not implemented)

     - public, fac and ally chat switcher (not implemented)
+        - -fchat
+        - -pchat
-        - fchat
+        - -achat

-        - pchat
+    - tpa lock
+        - if someone tpas to you, instantly tpacancel
+        - toggle by putting -tpalock in the chat

-        - achat
+    - anti afk
+        - sends /afk in the chat every 5 minutes

     - color stuff (not implemented)
         - this https://rgb.birdflop.com/ but gui